About Golden Monkey:

-Grown near the Tai Mu mountains of Fujian province, China, Golden Monkey is also known as ‘Panyong Wang’, the king of high grade black teas.
-The tea term ‘Monkey’ in China, refers to the fuzzy, golden down on the leaves.
+Grown near the Tai Mu mountains of Fujian Province, China, Golden Monkey tea is also known as “Panyong Wang” and is regarded as one of the ultimate high-grade black teas.
+The tea term “Monkey” in China refers to the fuzzy golden down on the leaves.
 The golden down provides texture and smoothness to the brew.

-Only certain tea plant varietals can produce golden colored tip leaves.
-The golden color emerges during processing after an accurate withering (moisture drying of the leaves).
-Few areas in Fujian contain these types of tea plants.
-Other areas known to have golden tipped varietals are Yunnan and Hunan provinces in China and Assam in India.
+Only certain tea plant cultivars can produce golden-colored leaf tips.
+The color emerges during processing after accurate withering (moisture drying of the leaves).
+Few areas in Fujian contain this type of plant.
+Other areas known to have golden-tipped varietals are Yunnan and Hunan provinces in China, as well as Assam in India.

 Golden Monkey is in season during the spring (April-May).
 Since it is a heavily oxidized (dark) tea, it maintains its flavor well over the months.